jasonmajors/robotstxt/README.md

     // Handle the error
 }
 ```
-Further, `getDisallowed` will return an array of paths listed as Disallowed for `UserAgent: *`:
+Further, `getDisallowed` will return an array of the disallowed paths for `User-Agent: *`:
 ```php
 $robots     = new RobotsTxt();
 $disallowed = $robots->getDisallowed("https://www.example.com");